pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-1.md

   fill: "#000000", // Starts out bored
   // Possible fills for the creature that show its mood
   // We'll need these when we start changing its colour
-  // and its nice to keep them along with all the other info
+  // and it's nice to keep them along with all the other info
   // about the creature
   fills: {
     bored: "#000000", // Black